Cluster is a set of nodes comprising of servers, brokers, controllers and minions.

 Pinot cluster components

-Pinot leverages Apache Helix for cluster management.
-Helix is a cluster management framework to manage replicated, partitioned resources in a distributed system.
+Pinot uses Apache Helix for cluster management.
+Helix is a cluster management framework that manages replicated, partitioned resources in a distributed system.
 Helix uses Zookeeper to store cluster state and metadata.

-Briefly, Helix divides nodes into three logical components based on their responsibilities
+Helix divides nodes into logical components based on their responsibilities:

 The nodes that host distributed, partitioned resources